chrishumboldt/Rocket-Button/README.md

 | buttonplate-css(x) | '.button' | | Create all the styles and modifiers for buttons with a selector of **x**.
 This is what is called to create the default CSS implementation. |

 ## Javascript Call
 If you want to enable button drop downs then you will need to execute the following Javascript.
 Start by including the necessary files.
+By default the init selector is set to **.button**.

 ```html
 <body>